 Preparing to provide content now for TV isn’t really TV.
 It’s now a whole lot more.
-Being able to access content and effectively delivering it to the audience is even more important.
-Identifying each viewer intelligently so they can experience what they want on whatever device they’d like it is even more important, and is what TV is now today.
-Our industry is fully jumping on board…it’s TV/OTT/SVOD/Movies/Film/ all for the audience.
+Taking that content and effectively deliver it to the audience is even more important.
+I identifying the audience and enable each person to experience what they want on whatever device they’d like it is even more important.
+Our industry is just now fully jumping on board…it’s TV/OTT/SVOD/Movies/Film/ all for the audience.
 The race is on!

 The content world has gotten huge, complex; and the demands/expectations have become excruciating, yet exciting.

 There have been really great events recently: MWC (Mobile World Congress/Barcelona and HPA/Palm Springs and last week in Dublin Ireland Cable Congress.
 All of these are direct working events gathering the top media & Entertainment technology executives from around the world.

 At MWC (Mobile World Congress), booth people talked new distribution platforms especially how 5G technology was going to let them give what they swear consumers wanted … breathtaking video content to any screen a person had in his/her hands..